25 years on, devs reflect on the influence and impact of Star Fox

 1992's X for the Game Boy

 Goddard remembers the task fondly.
-“All three of us game side programmers [including Dylan Cuthbert and studio founder Jez San] had a hand in everything basically,” Goddard tells me in an email.
+“All three of us game side programmers [including Dylan Cuthbert and Krister Wombell] had a hand in everything basically,” Goddard tells me in an email.
 “That’s how games were made back then.”

 "If I was proud of something, it would be the macro-based scripting language I made for the enemies.
 The entire game was programmed in ASM which made programming enemy strategies very tedious without it."